croquet/microverse/staging/docs/Rapier.md

         this.listen("translating", "translated");
 ```

+Alternatively, a new version of the Worldcore Rapier bindings enabled the contactEvents and intersectionEvents.
+See the part of `setup()` that uses the `rapierSensor` property and how it enables the contact- and intersectionEvent callbacks.

 The `ColliderPawn` behavior creates a Three JS mesh with a simple geometry that matches with the value in "rapierShape".
 For a demo purpose, the creation of the mesh is guarded by `if (this.shape.children.length === 0)`, meaning that it does not replace a shape that is already there.

 ```JavaScript